ShriyaAl/AI_Personalized_Learning_Platform/README.md

-### 📚 AI-Based Personalized Learning Platform
+# 📚 AI-Based Personalized Learning Platform

 An early-stage AI-powered learning platform that helps teachers understand where students struggle and gives students instant, contextual help while studying.

-# 🧠 Project Goal
+## 🧠 Project Goal

-- To build a personalized learning loop:
+To build a personalized learning loop where:

 - Students study and ask questions